TirtheshJani/testapp/docs/phase3_notes.md

 ## Customize Metrics button

 The rankings page now displays a **⚙️ Customize Metrics** button.
 In Phase 3 this opens a modal dialog explaining the feature is coming soon.
 The modal shows read-only sliders for weighting factors to signal future support for ranking customization.

+## Out of scope

+Mobile applications and a cloud-hosted deployment are not included in Phases 1–3.
+The search bar on the homepage performs only basic filtering and the ranking algorithm is a simple placeholder.
+More advanced functionality will arrive in later phases.